A stronghold overtaken - Seventh and final in a series

 - Obedience to Scripture.
 (Heb 10:25)

 - Corporate worship in heaven is described in the Revelation; we learn and prepare here to take our place there.
 (Rev 5:8-14)

-- Angels are appointed to watch over the churches; this proves the local churches are a network critical to God’s plan and work.
+- Angels (some say, pastors) are appointed to watch over the churches; such watchcare shows the local churches are a network critical to God’s plan and work.
 (Rev 1:20)